iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> Doesn't always work even though I always take my phone with me in my pocket when I'm walking.<br> :date: __2021-03-05 08:45:24__

+> Quite handy but seems a little glitchy as i can be practically running but its not registering my steps as active.<br> :date: __2021-03-02 20:46:18__

 > Downloaded this to measure what I do.
 As a person with a disability it is slightly disappointing.
 I walked for 15mins as briskly as I could and it left me out of breath, however, this apparently wasn't good enough to register as brisk.
 Trust me, for me it was very brisk.
 It needs to be able to be adjusted to take these things into account.<br> :date: __2021-02-21 16:50:12__